 - establish standards for sound financial planning and management practices to ensure the CCRC’s ability to deliver the services promised to residents;

-Financial assistance to residents: States should provide consumer-based financial assistance, including Medicaid home- and community-based waiver funds, to allow older adults with low incomes access to assisted living.
+Financial assistance to residents: States should provide consumer-based financial assistance, including Medicaid home- and community-based waiver funds, to allow older adults with low incomes access to assisted living (see also Medicaid).
 State assistance should be coordinated with federal assistance programs.

 Consumer protections: Regulations should explicitly recognize a resident’s dwelling as private, thus providing them with the consumer protections of the Fair Housing Amendments Act of 1988.

-States should permit residents the right to pursue a private right of action when housing providers violate their legal rights (see also Chapter 12, Personal and Legal Rights—Private Enforcement of Legal Rights).
+States should permit residents the right to pursue a private right of action when housing providers violate their legal rights (see also Private Enforcement of Legal Rights).

 Meeting demand for supportive services: State guarantees should be used to mitigate any risks associated with state Medicaid reimbursement policies.

-As supportive housing services increase, states should examine ways to integrate funding streams in order to further the development of client-based systems that lead to a seamless housing and services system.
+As supportive housing services increase, states should examine ways to integrate funding streams in order to further develop client-based systems that lead to a seamless housing and services system.

 To promote innovation, cost-effectiveness, and responsiveness to consumer needs, states should foster competition among providers.
 Certificates of need, license moratoria, or other artificial restrictions on the supply of assisted living or other types of supportive housing should not be used.
 Rigorous license review should be used to promote quality, not restrict supply.